FelixOnline/v2/content/articles/2014-2-7-an-open-letter-to-the-president-of-imperial-college-london.md

 subtitle: >
   We are writing to you as staff, students and alumni of Imperial College London, as we are concerned that the university endowment fund is investing heavily in fossil fuels.
 date: "2014-02-07 05:11:05 +0000"

 # Attributes from Felix Online V1
 id: "4362"
 old_path: /comment/4362/an-open-letter-to-the-president-of-imperial-college-london
 aliases:
  - /comment/4362/an-open-letter-to-the-president-of-imperial-college-london
+imported: true
+comments:
+ - An open letter Yep thats not going to do anything

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true